jhucompilers/fall2022/assign/assign03.md

 describe changes that are needed in `type.cpp` and `type.h` to handle recursive struct types.

+*Update 10/19*: Added [Operators](#operators) section to describe which operators will be tested in this and future assignments.

 # Compiler: semantic analysis

 *Note: this assignment description is somewhat preliminary, but includes enough